dlounsbu/AfEA-sdm/README.md

-## AfEA-sdm
+## African Epidemiological Association

-Materials to accompany an introductory workshop on system dynamics modeling in epidemiology 15-April-2019; Maputo, Mozambique.
+Materials to accompany an introductory workshop on system dynamics modeling in epidemiology on 15-April-2019 in Maputo, Mozambique.